You are here

 Diplodia tip blight is caused by the fungus Sphaeropsis sapinea.

+Early indications of tip blight are the formation of resin droplets along with the needles at the end of a branch being dead.
 The most conspicuous symptom of Diplodia blight is brown, stunted new shoots with short, brown needles.
 Needles on infected new shoots often become discolored while still encased in fascicle sheaths.
 Entire new shoots may be killed rapidly by the fungus.
 New shoots throughout the crown may be infected, although damage is generally first evident in the lower crown.
+As the disease progresses, new shoots have short light brown needles that are often wilting.
+The needles may fade to gray and remain attached to the stem becoming stunted or crooked.
 In addition to tip blight, the fungus may cause resinous cankers on main stems and branches (seen often in fir trees), misshapen tops, death of cones, blight of seedlings, basal cankers, and sometimes death of entire trees.

 Type of Sample Needed for Diagnosis and Confirmation